-Monthly circulars are emailed at the beginning of every month to parents.
-Each package contains a detailed and informative letter about upcoming school activities and events, student accomplishments, PTO and Booster Club functions, and other matters pertaining to school life.
-The statement of accounts applicable to the student, cafeteria menu, activities calendar and special announcements are also included in the package.
-Parents are urged to thoroughly review the mailer, as it is a very important medium of communication with the school.
+Regular circulars are emailed to parents containing details and information about upcoming school activities and events, student accomplishments, PTO and Booster Club functions, and other matters pertaining to school life.
+Parents are urged to thoroughly review the information shared, as it is a very important medium of communication with the school.

 The school values ongoing communication with parents to meet student needs.
-To encourage open communication, teachers communicate with parents through the use of email on a daily basis.
-Parents may also obtain information about their child's progress and other school issues through a variety of communication channels including the school website, Back-to-School Nights, personal conferences with teachers by appointment, and grade-level meetings.
-The school also utilizes a web-based program (Blackbaud) to give parents and student's continuous access to grades, and school news and other information.
+To encourage open communication, teachers communicate with parents through the use of email.
+Parents may also obtain information about their child's progress and other school issues through a variety of communication channels including the school website, Back-to-School Nights, personal conferences with teachers by appointment, and Google Classroom.
+The school also utilizes a web-based program (Blackbaud) to give parents and students continuous access to grades and school news, and other information.